xuxiaoze/FuXi-DA/README.md

 # FuXi-DA
-This is the official repository for the FuXi-DA paper.
+This repository provides an example codebase for running the FuXi-DA model.

-FuXi-DA: a generalized deep learning data assimilation framework for assimilating satellite observations
+Published in npj Climate and Atmospheric Science: FuXi-DA: a generalized deep learning data assimilation framework for assimilating satellite observations by Xiaoze Xu, Xiuyu Sun, Wei Han, Xiaohui Zhong, Lei Chen, Zhiqiu Gao & Hao Li.

-Published on npj Climate and Atmospheric Science: FuXi-DA: a generalized deep learning data assimilation framework for assimilating satellite observations
+For ERA5 data preprocessing and FuXi model forecasting, please refer to the original FuXi repository at https://github.com/tpys/FuXi.

-by Xiaoze Xu, Xiuyu Sun, Wei Han, Xiaohui Zhong, Lei Chen, Zhiqiu Gao & Hao Li
+Note: The background and analysis fields used in this example have been standardized and interpolated to 720 latitude points.
+The reverse standardization and restoration to the original 721-point latitude grid can be found in the result_plot.py script.

 # Installation
 The downloaded files shall be organized as the following hierarchy: